influxdata/docs-v2/content/influxdb/clustered/admin/bypass-identity-provider.md

 ---
 title: Bypass your identity provider
 description: >
-  InfluxDB clustered generates a valid management token (known as the _admin token_) that can be used in development and testing environments in lieu of configuring and using an OAuth2 identity provider.
+  InfluxDB clustered generates a valid access token (known as the _admin token_) that can be used in development and testing environments in lieu of configuring and using an OAuth2 identity provider.
 menu: